-Adobe email, telephone, and postal mail marketing
+Adobe email, telephone and postal mail marketing

 Tailoring Adobe apps and websites to your interests

-When you are using an Adobe app or website, we may show you content, offers, or recommendations that are based on your likely interests.
-Learn about your privacy choices related to content, offers, and recommendations tailored to your likely interests.
+When you are using an Adobe app or website, we may show you content, offers or recommendations that are based on your likely interests.
+Learn about your privacy choices related to content, offers and recommendations tailored to your likely interests.

 Adobe interest-based advertising

 Adobe runs online ad campaigns that display ads for you based on your likely interests.
 We may learn your likely interests when you use our apps and websites.
 We also acquire information from other companies that gives us more insight about your likely interests based on your activity on non-Adobe web pages and mobile apps.
-These types of ads are often called “interest-based ads” or “online behavioral advertising.”
+These types of ads are often called “interest-based ads” or “online behavioural advertising.”
 We use ad platforms to display Adobe ads on non-Adobe web pages and in non-Adobe apps.

-The ad platforms we hire to display these ads set their own cookies, web beacons, and other identifiers to measure the effectiveness of these ads and to understand your likely interests.
-We and our ad platforms learn information such as which Adobe ads are shown to you, which ads are clicked on, and on which web page or in which app they were displayed.
+The ad platforms we hire to display these ads set their own cookies, web beacons and other identifiers to measure the effectiveness of these ads and to understand your likely interests.
+We and our ad platforms learn information such as which Adobe ads are shown to you, which ads are clicked and on which web page or in which app they were displayed.

-The ad platforms we hire may also use technology that helps them identify devices and browsers that are being used by the same person.
+The ad platforms we hire may also use technology that helps them to identify devices and browsers that are being used by the same person.
 We may use these ad platforms to display ads to you on non-Adobe websites or apps, which are tailored to you based on your use of our websites and apps on your various devices and browsers.

 If you prefer that we do not deliver web ads to you based on how you use Adobe apps and websites, please tell us not to deliver Adobe interest-based ads to you.

 If you prefer that we not deliver ads to you in non-Adobe apps based on how you use Adobe apps and websites, please set the preference on your mobile device to limit ad tracking.